viivgit/asoiaf-summary/README.md

 Once again, if you just want the final product (the eBooks, or the PDF), refer to the Reddit [**page**](https://www.reddit.com/r/asoiaf/comments/8zki6e/spoilers_main_update_v11_ebookpdf_summary_of_all/), since they are not contained here.

-The purpose of this code is just to show how it is done to anyone interested, ideally it should only be run once every few months, since the data on the Wiki is unlikely to change drastically in short timeframes, and the final products are already  pretty complete as of early 2019.
+The purpose of this code is just to show how it is done to anyone interested, ideally it should only be run once every few months, since the data on the Wiki is unlikely to change drastically in short time frames, and the final products are already  pretty complete as of early 2019.

 **LICENSE OF THE OUTPUT FILES:** The output files are all under the [**CC-BY-SA 3.0**](https://creativecommons.org/licenses/by-sa/3.0/) license, as indicated on the Credits page inside each of them.